olson-sean-k/nym/README.md

 ### Properties

-Properties include source file metadata in the destination path and are specified following an exclamation `!`.
-Properties are case insensitive.
+Properties include source file metadata in the destination path and are specified by name following an exclamation mark `!`.
+Property names are case insensitive.
 Supported properties are described in the following table.

 | Pattern    | Metadata                               |
 |------------|----------------------------------------|